fluttercommunity/plus_plugins/packages/share_plus/share_plus/README.md

 ## Usage

-To use this plugin, add `share_plus` as a [dependency in your pubspec.yaml file](https://plus.fluttercommunity.dev/docs/overview).
+To use this plugin, add `share_plus` as a dependency in your `pubspec.yaml` file.

-Import the library.
+More information can be found in the official documentation.

+Then, import the library in your Dart file.

 ```dart
 import 'package:share_plus/share_plus.dart';